 - To graduate in 2 years, students should plan to attend at least one summer session if they carry less than 15 credit hours each semester. - Students are not required to complete the program in 2 years.
 Many students complete the program in 2.5 or 3 years. - CED 522, CED 545, CED 577, and CED 645 are pre-requisites for CED 680.
-These pre-requisites are configured as a block (name: 1st Year CED Class Block; code: TLSCED); students must enroll in the block and contact the program coordinator for consent to enroll in CED 577.
+Students must enroll in the block and contact the program coordinator for consent to enroll.
 Please note that class blocks cannot be broken up.
-If you drop one class, you must drop all three. - Space in the block is limited.
+If you drop one class, you must drop all block courses. - Space in the block is limited.
 If the block fills before you enroll, you will be placed on Practitioner (Flexible) Track B and you will able to take the blocked classes during the spring semester. - CED 671 is a pre- or co-requisite for CED 680. - The faculty suggests that CED 501 precedes CED 502. - If English is not student's first language and they wish to improve their fluency, the faculty recommends Track B.